Scholarships & Financial Aid

 SkillsUSA Alumni Merit Scholarship

-The SkillsUSA Alumni & Friends Association is offering an annual merit-based $500 scholarship to a qualifying student.
-The scholarship will recognize the qualities in SkillsUSA students for whom the SkillsUSA Alumni & Friends Association support, including leadership, commitment to community service, improving the image of career and technical education, and improving the image of his/her chosen occupation.
+The SkillsUSA Alumni and Friends Association is offering two annual merit-based $500 scholarships to qualifying students.
+The $500 scholarships will recognize the unique qualities of SkillsUSA students including leadership, commitment to community service, and advocating for career and technical education.
+Apply today.

 Culinary Institute of America National Student Organization Scholarship